Skip to content

 2. Add Egress IP

-Egress IPs use sing-box tun full-tunnel with tunnel_type set to proxy; configure the upstream in proxy_config (sing-box outbound).
+Egress IPs use sing-box tun full-tunnel mode.
+Set tunnel_type to proxy and configure the upstream in proxy_config.

 bash